Doctor insights on:

 Primary Ovarian Failure Depo Provera

 Dx: PCOS.
-Multiple bilateral ovarian cysts 30yr old nulligravida on Depo-Provera provera (medroxyprogesterone) for 5+yrs.
-How will cysts impact trying to conceive?
+Multiple bilateral ovarian cysts 30yr old nulligravida on Depo-Provera provera (medroxyprogesterone) for 5+yrs. how will cysts impact trying to conceive?

 Ovulation: The issue with PCOS is that some women will not ovulate.
 The ovarian cysts are not the direct cause.
 They are a symptom of the hormonal imbalance present in PCOS patients. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Polycystic ovarian syndrome and depo-provera